LabTranslationalArchitectomics/riboWaltz/README.md

 <img src="https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/meta_psite_length31.png" width="750" />
 </p>

   The initial dataset must be updated with new information resulting from the identification of the P-site offset.
-The function `psite_info` to attaches to the exsisting data frames the localization of the P-site along the transcript and its position with respect to the start and stop codons.
+The function `psite_info` to attaches to the exsisting data tables the localization of the P-site along the transcript and its position with respect to the start and stop codons.
 The associated region of the transcript (5' UTR, CDS, 3' UTR) and, optionally, the sequence of the triplet covered by the P-site are also added.
 All these information are required for facilitating further analyses and in particular to verify the trinucleotide periodicity of the reads along the coding sequence and generating metplots, as discussed below.

     reads_psite_list <- psite_info(reads_list, psite_offset)

-  Here an example of the resulting data frame for one sample:
+  Here an example of the resulting data table for one sample:

   |  transcript  |  end5  |  psite  |  end3 |  length  |  start_pos  |  stop_pos  |  psite_from_start  |  psite_from_stop  |  psite_region  |
   |:------:|:-----:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|